ttulka/turmin/README.md

 ### Hello, World!

-The legendary program is straightforward to implement in Turmin:
+This legendary program is straightforward to implement in Turmin:

 ```turmin
 sHrserslrslrsors,rs rsWrsorsrrslrsdrs!